How to Automate Droplet Setup with cloud-init

 Step 1: Create Your SSH Keys

-To complete this tutorial, you will need an SSH key to set up the new user account on the Droplet.
-After creating the key, you will upload the public portion of the key to both your DigitalOcean and GitHub accounts.
+To complete this tutorial, you need an SSH key to set up the new user account on the Droplet.
+After creating the key, you upload the public portion of the key to both your DigitalOcean and GitHub accounts.

 To create an SSH key, open a terminal on your local machine and run the ssh-keygen command. ssh-keygen is an OpenSSH tool that guides you through how to generate SSH key pairs and is native to most operating systems.